svaradarajan1982/MIDS-W205_Raj/README.md

 5. Clone the repo by running git clone //path to the repo

-6. The folder should be in /data/MIDS-W205_Raj
+6. Cloned repo should now be in /data/MIDS-W205_Raj

 7. CD into this directory and run the following: